A Eurasian Dotterel equipped with a light-logger in Northern Finland spent almost half a year in the wintering areas in Libya.

 To gather more details about the migration of Eurasian Dotterel breeding in Fennoscandia, researchers from Norway and Finland used new tracking technologies in addition to the traditional ring recoveries.
-They shared the results of their project in the International Wader Study Group conference held in 2019 Morecambe, UK, in September 2019.
+They shared the results of their project in the International Wader Study Group conference held in Morecambe, UK (Aarvak et al. 2019).

-Between 2011 and 2019, they equipped 44 Dotterels with light-loggers (geolocators) in areas in Finland and Norway.
+Between 2011 and 2019, Aarvak and colleagues equipped 44 Dotterels with light-loggers (geolocators) in areas in Finland and Norway.
 Of these, only one bird was recaptured (recapture is necessary to get the data).
 They also fitted 5 birds with satellite transmitters in Norway (Only two autumn migration tracks to the Black Sea, shown in purple in the map).